plenoptic-org/plenoptic/docs/user_guide/reproduce/synthesizing_adversarial_examples/adversarial_examples_mad.md

 fig.tight_layout();
 ```

-Between initial and original images, the difference is hardly noticeable (middle panel, bottom row).
-The difference between synthesized and original images looks like random pixel noise distributed across the image (right panel, bottom row).
-However, the noise is too faint for us to tell if there's any structure.
-Instead, let us try visualizing the difference in each color channel (red, green, and blue) separately for the initial image and adversarial image.
+Between initial and original images, the difference looks like random pixel noise (middle panel, bottom row).
+Given that the initial image is the original plus normally-distributed noise, that must be true.
+The difference between synthesized and original images has more structure (right panel, bottom row) but it does not look like a {glue}`category_name`, or similar.
+Let us also visualize the difference in each color channel (red, green, and blue) separately, to see if there's any structure hiding there.

 ```{code-cell} ipython3
 channelwise_diffs_initial = mad.initial_image - img